 My name is Angela.
-Originally from the mid-west and then Florida, my family and I have been living in Mexico for the past nearly seven years.
-To learn more about me and why we are here, visit angelablycker.com
+Originally from the midwest and then Florida, my family and I have lived in Mexico for nearly eight years.
+To learn more about me, please visit my personal blog at angelablycker.com

-This site is devoted to sharing what I am learning about women’s health and spiritual formation, and how I’m incorporating this knowledge into my daily life.
+This site is devoted to sharing what I am learning about women’s health and spiritual formation, incorporating this knowledge into my daily life.
 The aim is to keep it simple, informative, honest, encouraging, and practical.

 You will pick up fairly quickly that my worldview is that with a Judeo-Christian outlook.
 I’m convinced that the Gospel is the best and most inclusive news the world could ever receive.
-Out of this worldview, a passion for stewardship of the body and attentiveness to the soul flows.
+Out of this worldview, a curiosity for stewardship of the body and attentiveness to soul formation flows.

-I am a believer in being my own best healthcare advocate, being intuned with the work of the Holy Spirit in my life, researching widely, and serving my family well by being a student and guardian of their overall health.
+Believing that I am my own best healthcare advocate, I seek to live in tune with the Holy Spirit’s work in my life, researching widely, and serving my family well by being a student and caretaker of their overall health.

-I often listen to the stories of women here (both expatriates and nationals); I’m increasingly convinced that women’s health is crucial to healthy communities, families, and cultures.
-It’s vital to abundance in our spiritual journeys.
-All too often, the missing link is simply information, empathy, and direction.
+In listening to women’s stories here (both expatriates, fellow missionary workers and nationals), I’m increasingly convinced that women’s health is crucial to healthy communities, families, and cultures.
+It’s vital to abundance in our spiritual transformation as disciples of Jesus.
+All too often, the missing link is simply information, empathy, discernment, and direction.

 A woman’s health is her total well-being.
 Coming into a peaceful state of health has been an ongoing journey for me, as I am sure for many of you.
-How we choose to steward our health as women can either increase or decrease peace in our lives.
+How we choose to physically, mentally, and spiritually steward our health as women can either increase or decrease peace in our lives.
 That difference is profound.

-In English, the word “peace” conjures up a passive picture, one showing an absence of any disturbances or hostilities, or a personality free from internal and external strife.
+In English, the word “peace” conjures up a passive picture, showing an absence of any disturbances or hostilities or a personality free from internal and external strife.
 This is not humanly possible.

 However, the Hebrew (and biblical) concept of peace is more significant than that and means “to be complete” or “to be sound.”
-Wholeness.
-Amid anything and everything.
-Calmness.
-A holy simplicity of mind.
-An attentiveness to one’s wonderfully created physical body and diligence in self-care to not merely survive, but thrive.
+Wholeness, amid anything and everything; calmness; a holy simplicity of mind.
+Yes, attentiveness to one’s wonderfully created physical body and diligence in self-care not merely to survive but thrive.

 As women, our responsibilities are vast.
 We are all too guilty of putting oxygen masks on others before we do so for ourselves.
 In doing so, we all suffer.